iotaledger/goshimmer/documentation/docs/protocol_specification/components/congestion_control.md

   to fairly share the available throughput.
 Without access Mana the network would be subject to Sybil attacks, which would incentivise even honest actors to artificially increase its own number of nodes.

-* _Timestamp_.
-Before scheduling a new message, the scheduler verifies whether the message timestamp is valid or not.

 * _Message weight_.
-Weight of a message is used to priority messages over the others and it is calculated depending on the type of message and of the message length.
+Weight of a message is used to priority messages over the others, and it is calculated depending on the type of message and of the message length.

 ### Outbox Buffer Management